zaszi/dotfiles/README.md

 ## Usage

 This repository contains my dotfiles.
 Included in the documentation below is a list of dependencies per configuration.
 These are not dependencies of the software in question but rather the binaries and libraries that my particular configuration expects.
-The color scheme used in most configurations is [Gruvbox (Dark mode)](https://github.com/morhetz/gruvbox) and the font is [Iosevka Nerd Font](https://www.nerdfonts.com/).
+The color scheme used in most configurations is [Gruvbox (Dark mode - Hard contrast)](https://github.com/morhetz/gruvbox) and the font is [Iosevka Nerd Font](https://www.nerdfonts.com/).

 I deploy these files to my machines using [Ansible](https://www.ansible.com/) (my Ansible dotfiles role can be found [here](https://github.com/zaszi/ansible-role-dotfiles)).
 Only the latest stable upstream releases of all respective software is supported.